-Fresh dermaplaning skin looks smooth and bright.
-Then Fort Lauderdale life happens.
-A quick yacht day, no sunscreen reapply, a sweaty brunch walk, and your skin can feel tight, red, or bumpy by night.
-If you are wondering what you should avoid after dermaplaning, start with this rule: treat your skin like sensitive skin for the next few days.
+Fresh dermaplaning facial skin can look smooth and bright, but Fort Lauderdale heat, sweat, and sun can change that fast.
+A quick yacht day, a sweaty brunch walk, or missed sunscreen reapplication can leave skin feeling tight, red, or bumpy by the end of the day.
+If you are wondering what to avoid after dermaplaning, my first rule is simple: treat your skin like sensitive skin for the next few days.

 First 24 Hours: ABSOLUTE NO-ZONE

 The first day is simple.
-Keep the skin calm, clean, and protected.
-In Fort Lauderdale, the biggest risks are sun and sweat.
-Even short outdoor time can turn into a long time fast.
-Wind, heat, and humidity add friction, too.
+I want you to keep your skin calm, clean, and protected.
+In Fort Lauderdale, the biggest risks are usually sun and sweat.
+Even short outdoor time can turn into more exposure than you planned, and wind, heat, and humidity can make fresh skin feel more reactive.

-Here is a clear 24-hour guide you can follow.
+Here is a simple 24-hour guide to follow.

 | 0–4 hours | Touching face, makeup, hot water | Fresh skin gets irritated faster | Cool compress, hands off |